tracetoio/organizational-structures/meeting-minutes/team-meeting-mar1.md

 **Action steps and/or results of voting:**

 - Dias will create a GH repo for styleguide.
-- Anton will add styleguide for typescript and scss.
+- Anton will add styleguide for angular, typescript and scss.
 - Dias will add styleguide for solidity

 ### Direction of next two sprints